samuk/Open-Pi/compliance/Manual.md

 ## 2.5.5 SSH via Ethernet connector
 SSH protocol allows you to login remotely to the command-line interface of the Open Pi board.
 You would need an active Ethernet connection to the board.
-The newest images have a configuration that allows SSH via the Ethernet connector.
+Please check your operating system documentation to make sure you have a configuration that allows SSH via the Ethernet connector.
 The static IP address to access the board is 192.168.1.254

 ## 2.6 Changing the default image resolution